Last Reviewed March 11, 2026

 - Never carry a baton into schools, federal buildings, or airports.

-- If transporting in your vehicle, store it in plain view or follow state-specific storage rules.
+- If transporting in your vehicle, follow your state and local storage and carry rules.

 - Use only for defense, never offense — misuse can still lead to legal consequences.